Date of Award

 This project revealed that the neurology nurses at GMC held many misconceptions and poor perceptions about PNES and nurses had a low level of self-perceived competency in caring for patients with PNES.
 After the intervention, nurses demonstrated improved knowledge, perceptions and self-perceived competency about the condition.
 This project indicates that a brief education intervention can influence nursing knowledge, perceptions and self-perceived competency.
 Further research is indicated to determine if improving nursing perceptions influences nursing behaviors that can promote patient engagement in treatment recommendations and thus improve patient outcomes.

 Cramer, Amanda J., "Nursing Perception of Psychogenic Nonepileptic Spells: Improving Patient Outcomes" (2016).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 18.